Updated: Sep 17, 2021

 6 oz hot water

-2 Tbsp hot cocoa mix (or whatever amount is recommended for one cup of hot cocoa)
+2 Tablespoons hot cocoa mix (or whatever amount is recommended for one cup of hot cocoa)

-1/4 tsp ground cinnamon (or 1 cinnamon stick)
+1/4 teaspoons ground cinnamon (or 1 cinnamon stick)

-1 Tbsp half and half (or creamer of choice)
+1 Tablespoon half and half (or any creamer you like)

 Heat your water.